18-year-old EMT saves man from burning vehicle | NewsChannel 3-12

 Click here for updates on this story

-CARLISLE, Pennsylvania (WPMT) — A bang and a bright light woke up the quiet residential street.
+CARLISLE, Pa.
+(WPMT ) — A bang and a bright light woke up the quiet residential street.
 It was 1:30 a.m. in Carlisle, and a crashed car was burning.

 “We were the very first to be on scene,” said Grace Snyder, an EMT with Cumberland Goodwill EMS.